-Pre-contractual information should strike a right balance between comprehensibility and comparability.
-Information should also reflect insurance products' distinctive features so consumers can better understand differences between products which will aid their decision making.
-In the PRIIPs KID there is no space to properly explain insurance covers and guarantees.
-If there are no insurance covers or guarantees, the information is simply omitted.
-This does not help consumers to understand the specificities of insurance products or to properly assess costs and benefits.
+Information should also reflect insurance products' distinctive features so consumers can better understand the differences between products, which will aid their decision-making.
+In the PRIIPs KID there is no space to properly explain insurance cover and guarantees.
+If there is no insurance cover or guarantees, the information is simply omitted.
+This does not help consumers to understand the specific characteristics of insurance products or to properly assess costs and benefits.
+Also, the intermediate time periods are not appropriate for IBIPs and do not help in understanding the long-term nature of IBIPs.
+A correct understanding of the recommended holding period (RHP) is key to reaping the full benefit from the investment cycle.
+From a purely technical perspective, information on intermediate time periods (eg, one year, half RHP) for products with an RHP of 30 years would not be comparable with the corresponding figures of a product with an RHP of 15 years, as their overall structure and duration is different.